nasuni-labs/nasuni-dashboards/README.md

 ![Add Data Source](/images/AddGrafanaDataSource.png)

 4. Click **Save & test** to complete adding the InfluxDB data source.
+A green checkbox should appear alongside a message that the **Data source is working**.

 ### Configure Grafana Dashboard